 Fortunately there is nothing like cold hard reality to smash popular delusions.

 In 2001 our fearless market manipulators at the private US Federal Reserve headed by mega-inflationist Alan Greenspan put this fairy-tale to the test.
 They launched the most aggressive interest-rate slashing campaign in the entire 89-year history of the US Fed.
 The results of this last-ditch frantic offensive?
 All of the major US stock indices continued to mercilessly fall throughout 2001 and so far in 2002, almost as if the frenzied rate cuts never happened.
 To make matters even worse, Greenspan's outrageous attack on the savers further distorted the damaged capital markets.
-When viewed through the lens of stock investors the Fed's disastrous rate cuts of 2001 were a total and dismal failure.
+When viewed through the lens of stock investors the Fed's

 History clearly shows that once every three generations or so a massive popular delusion takes root that has such great power and allure that virtually every investor falls for its seductive siren's call.
 Vast amounts of capital are sucked away from other important sectors of an economy and poured into the mania area, creating an enormous speculative bubble.